ibm-cloud-docs/containers/cs_versions_archive.md

 <td>Root password expiration</td>
 <td>N/A</td>
 <td>N/A</td>
 <td>Root passwords for the worker nodes expire after 90 days for compliance reasons.
-If your automation tooling needs to log in to the worker node as root or relies on cron jobs that run as root, you can disable the password expiration by logging into the worker node and running `chage -M -1 root`. **Note**: If you have security compliance requirements that prevent running as root or removing password expiration, do not disable the expiration.
+If your automation tooling needs to log in to the worker node as root or relies on cron jobs that run as root, you can disable the password expiration by logging into the worker node and running <code>chage -M -1 root</code>. <strong>Note</strong>: If you have security compliance requirements that prevent running as root or removing password expiration, do not disable the expiration.
 Instead, you can [update](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_update) or [reload](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_reload) your worker nodes at least every 90 days.</td>
 </tr>
 <tr>
 <td>systemd</td>